sameeranees/data_portfolio/master_thesis.md

 ## Abstract

-The integration of autonomous mobile robots in intralogistics and disaster management scenarios is crucial for ensuring safety and productivity in complex environments.
-This thesis explores the development of an autonomous navigation system that enables single or multi-robots to navigate dynamic environments, avoid obstacles, and reach targets efficiently.
+This thesis addresses the challenge of autonomous navigation for multi-robot systems in dynamic environments, specifically focusing on intralogistics and disaster management scenarios.
+The research presents a comprehensive comparison of reinforcement learning algorithms across multiple simulation platforms to determine the most effective approaches for real-world deployment.

-The research implements and compares various reinforcement learning algorithms (DQN, DDPG, TD3) across two simulation platforms: ISAAC Sim and Gazebo.
-The experimental results demonstrate that DQN performs efficiently in ISAAC Sim, while DDPG excels in Gazebo.
-For multi-robot systems, TD3 outperforms DQN in ISAAC Sim, though both DDPG and TD3 face challenges in Gazebo environments.
+The study implements and evaluates three reinforcement learning algorithms (DQN, DDPG, and TD3) across two distinct simulation environments: ISAAC Sim and Gazebo.
+The experimental results reveal significant performance variations between platforms, with DQN demonstrating superior performance in ISAAC Sim environments while DDPG excels in Gazebo simulations.
+For multi-robot scenarios, TD3 shows particular promise in ISAAC Sim, achieving notable success rates in complex navigation tasks.

+The research contributes to the field by providing empirical evidence of platform-specific algorithm performance and establishing benchmarks for future multi-robot navigation systems.
+The 78.4% success rate achieved with DDPG in Gazebo environments represents a significant advancement in autonomous navigation capabilities for dynamic environments.

 ---

 ## Research Objectives

 ### Primary Objective
-Evaluate and compare different machine learning algorithms for robot navigation in dynamic environments such as intralogistics and warehousing by testing their performance across multiple simulation platforms.
+The primary objective of this research is to evaluate and compare different reinforcement learning algorithms for autonomous robot navigation in dynamic environments, with particular emphasis on intralogistics and disaster management applications.
+The study aims to determine the most effective algorithmic approaches through comprehensive testing across multiple simulation platforms.

-### Key Research Questions
+### Research Questions
+This thesis addresses the following key research questions:

-1. Which reinforcement learning algorithms have been proposed for intralogistics and rescue scenarios?
+1. Which reinforcement learning algorithms demonstrate the highest performance for intralogistics and rescue scenario applications?
-2. What system architecture and environmental setup are necessary for robot navigation in simulated environments?
+2. What system architecture and environmental configurations are necessary for effective robot navigation in simulated environments?
-3. How do proposed reinforcement learning algorithms perform across various simulation platforms?
+3. How do reinforcement learning algorithms perform across different simulation platforms, and what factors contribute to performance variations?
-4. How do algorithm modifications affect benchmark performance?
+4. How do algorithmic modifications and hyperparameter adjustments affect benchmark performance metrics?
-5. How can single robot navigation algorithms be extended to multi-robot approaches?
+5. How can single-robot navigation algorithms be effectively extended to multi-robot scenarios?
-6. What are the limitations of implemented algorithms and future research directions?
+6. What are the current limitations of implemented algorithms and what directions should future research pursue?

+These research questions are designed to provide practical insights for the deployment of autonomous navigation systems in real-world applications, particularly in warehouse automation and emergency response scenarios.

 ---